-CMHC Chairpersons George L. Bakris, MD, Christie M. Ballantyne, MD, Robert H. Eckel, MD, and Anne L. Peters, MD, invite you to submit scientific poster abstracts to be presented at the 2021 Cardiometabolic Health Congress (CMHC).
+CMHC Chairpersons George L. Bakris, MD, Christie M. Ballantyne, MD, Robert H. Eckel, MD, and Anne L. Peters, MD, invite you to submit scientific poster abstracts to be presented at the 2023 Cardiometabolic Health Congress (CMHC).
 Plan now to have your poster included!
-More than 1,300 cardiologists, endocrinologists, lipidologists, and allied healthcare professionals from across the country will gather to discuss the most up-to-date developments in cardiometabolic health, including dyslipidemia, heart failure, hypertension, type 2 diabetes, and weight management.
+Multidisciplinary clinicians from across the country will gather to discuss the most up-to-date developments in cardiometabolic health, including dyslipidemia, heart failure, hypertension, type 2 diabetes, weight management, and chronic kidney disease.
 To enrich the attendee experience, we will offer scientific poster sessions to share the latest information from current research and clinical findings.
 Abstracts may be research-oriented or evidence-based practice that are relevant to frontline practitioners who treat patients with cardiometabolic disease.

 Due to current travel restrictions, all individuals who require a visa to enter the United States are urged to immediately obtain necessary papers to attend the meeting upon submission of the abstract.
 A letter inviting any individual who wishes to attend may be obtained by emailing [email protected].
 This letter does not imply any financial support by CMHC.

-- Presenting author(s) or presenter(s) of accepted abstracts must register to attend the 2021 Annual CMHC.
-If your abstract is accepted, you will receive an exclusive link for a reduced meeting registration rate of $295.
+- Presenting author(s) or presenter(s) of accepted abstracts must register to attend the 2023 Annual CMHC.
+If your abstract is accepted, you will receive an exclusive link for complimentary meeting registration.
 Submission of an abstract does not automatically register you for the conference.

 - Abstracts may be of original research or encore (repeat) presentations of abstracts, i.e., CMHC will accept abstracts that have already been presented at other medical conferences.